 Visit Us

-People can participate in hunting, fishing, birdwatching, crystal digging, wildlife viewing and hiking.
-It is open every day from sunrise to sunset and is free of charge.
-Pets are permitted but must be on leash.
-Visitors are encouraged to visit the Visitor Center located two miles south of State Highway 11 along County Road 720.
+Come explore this unique refuge by hunting, fishing, birdwatching, crystal digging, viewing wildlife and hiking.
+The refuge is free to enter and is open everyday from sunrise to sunset except for fishing and crystal digging (open April 1 through October 15).
+Pets are allowed but must be on leash.
+Make sure to check out the visitor center located two miles south of State Highway 11 along County Road 710.

 Location and Contact Information